adwaitpatil/LinuxWorkshop/README.md

 Build and install the OE-Core aka Yocto SDK, for instructions related to building and installing SDK, have a look at this knowledge base [article](http://developer.toradex.com/knowledge-base/linux-sdks).

-The Linux image for Vybrid module being used for the workshop can be downloaded [here](https://share.toradex.com/9dlqpzgduzomatw)and flashed to the module as per [Flashing Embedded Linux to Vybrid Modules](http://developer.toradex.com/knowledge-base/flashing-linux-on-vybrid-modules) if required.
+The Linux image for Vybrid module being used for the workshop can be downloaded [here](https://share.toradex.com/9dlqpzgduzomatw) and flashed to the module as per [Flashing Embedded Linux to Vybrid Modules](http://developer.toradex.com/knowledge-base/flashing-linux-on-vybrid-modules) if required.
 To facilitate development, a sample SDK can be downloaded from this [link](https://share.toradex.com/erezkkl0c5yunve).
 Install the SDK by executing the following from the command line

 ```
 chmod a+x angstrom-glibc-x86_64-armv7at2hf-neon-v2016.12-toolchain.sh